How Do Dogs Communicate

 Congratulations!
 You’re on your way to having a happy, well-behaved dog.
 By committing time and energy to your dog’s training you have taken the first step in realising that well-behaved dogs are made, not born.
 Weeks of learning will become years of good manners.

 Dogs do not know right from wrong, nor can they read your mind.
 You have to teach your dog what is proper behaviour and what is not.
-The biggest hurdle is explaining to our dogs what we want.
+The biggest hurdle is explaining to our dogs what we want, whether that be getting into their raised dog bed UK or following a simple command.
 Most of us aren’t born knowing how to train dogs, but if you understand at least the following 3 things, you are well on your way:

 - The natural history of dogs